Dalton Schultz Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Season Stats

-- Schultz's stat line this year shows 78 catches for 808 yards and eight touchdowns.
-He averages 47.5 receiving yards per game and has been targeted 104 times.

-- So far this season, 16.1% of the 647 passes thrown by his team have gone Schultz's way.

-- With 14 targets in the red zone this season, Schultz has been on the receiving end of 13.7% of his team's 102 red zone pass attempts.
+- Schultz (14 red zone targets) has been the recipient of 13.7% of his team's 102 red zone pass attempts.

 - The Cowboys have run 57.8% passing plays and 42.2% rushing plays this season.
 They rank first in the NFL in scoring.